jellyfin/jellyfin-sdk-kotlin/openapi-generator/README.md

     for an operation.
 When all services are removed the operation will never be generated.
 Can be used to fix spelling, moving operations to different services or adding operations to additional services.

+  - **DefaultValueHook**
+    A hook that allows changing the default value of parameters in operations.
+The hook returns an instance of `CustomDefaultValue` that contains the code builder.
+The generator will use the default value from the JSON schema if all hooks return null.

 ## Phases